SENIORS VISITS TO MEMBERS' GARDENS

 One of our community projects was the restoration of the garden at Old Government Cottage in Stanley Street, Bathurst.
 The project started in early 2013 with Bathurst Gardeners’ Club constructing and researching an historical 1850’s style kitchen garden and plants of that era.
 Bathurst District Historical Society provided the majority of the funds for the project.

 The garden has several sections – picking garden, fruit trees, herb garden, vegetable garden and berries.

-The garden received an award at the recent Bathurst Bicentenary National Trust Heritage Awards for Outstanding Community Contribution to Local Heritage.
+The garden received an award at the Bathurst Bicentenary National Trust Heritage Awards for Outstanding Community Contribution to Local Heritage.

 Official opening of the garden at Old Government Cottage on Sunday, 29th of March 2015.

 Daffodil Cottage is an oncology/palliative care and treatment facility in the grounds of Bathurst Base Hospital.
 This facility, originally built by the Bathurst community, provides treatment, advice and referrals to cancer patients from the Central West of NSW.
 Members regularly maintain the garden around Daffodil Cottage and having been doing so for several years.

 The garden at Bathurst Independent Living Skills was a former community project.
 A beautiful and inviting space was created by members of Bathurst Gardeners’ Club and other community groups and students.